ChrisCoastal/portfolio/README.md

 ## Contact

-I'm currently looking for new work.
-If you think I would be a good fit, please reach out.
+I'm currently looking for new work and new projects to contribute to.
+If you think I would be a good fit, please reach out to me at hello@chriscoastal.com.
 I'd love to hear from you.

-ChrisCoastal: contactchriscoastal@gmail.com 🌊

 Project Link: [https://github.com/ChrisCoastal/portfolio](https://github.com/ChrisCoastal/portfolio)